MicrosoftDocs/sql-docs/docs/sql-server/install/hardware-and-software-requirements-for-installing-sql-server.md

 -   Installation fails if you launch setup through Remote Desktop Connection with the media on a local resource in the RDC client.
 To install remotely the media must be on a network share or local to the physical or virtual machine. [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] installation media may be either on a network share, a mapped drive, a local drive, or presented as an ISO to a virtual machine.

--   [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] installation requires installing  .NET 4.6.1 as a pre-requisite. .NET 4.6.1 will be automatically installed by setup when [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] is selected.
+-   [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] installation requires installing  .NET 4.6.1 as a prerequisite. .NET 4.6.1 will be automatically installed by setup when [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] is selected.

 -   [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Setup installs the following software components required by the product: